Ryan Brahms

 Ryan Brahms is an American singer-songwriter and multi-instrumentalist, based in New York.
 His song "Love Dealer" has been successful, charting on the Dance Club Songs chart at 37.

 Career

-Huff Post described Brahm's music as "[a blend of] elements of R&B and pop into a unique, powerful style of music full of emotion and energy."
+HuffPost described Brahm's music as "[a blend of] elements of R&B and pop into a unique, powerful style of music full of emotion and energy."

 In 2017, he released the single "Love Dealer", an R&B-inspired song which was produced by himself and David Wade.
-A music video was released for the song.
 It was directed by David Montoya in Cartagena, Colombia.